ustaxcourt/ef-cms/docs/entities/entity-validation.md

 Problem Statement: How can we detect when making validation changes to entities, we do not invalidate data in the database?

+What is the bigger problem
+  - Remembering to run a migration?
+  - Difficulty in knowing if your validation changes break existing data?

 # 1. Proactive Detection
 ## Generate a fingerprint of validation rules.
 Run validation when fingerprint changes.
  Strategy: Have a script which can scan a directory looking for entities, when an entity is found generate a hash of its validation rules and compare it with its previous validation rules hash, if a difference is detected in validation rules then run validation on all entities of that type in the DB.
 Fail the pipeline if validation does not pass.